beegrass/SWEN261-TeamProject-Blackhawks/docs/DesignDoc.md

 > attributes have various methods in them to access and mutators in them.
 The only methods that are different from average mutators are the ones for the cart attribute.
 Since cart
 > is an ArrayList of Jerseys, the user can choose to remove or add a jersey to the cart or remove all instances of the jersey from the cart._

-> ***special methods***
+> **special methods**
->   totalCost() method
+> - totalCost() method
->       that gets the total cost from iterating through the cart arraylist and adding up the prices.
+>      - that gets the total cost from iterating through the cart arraylist and adding up the prices.
->   EmptyCart() method
+> - EmptyCart() method
->       a special method that empties out all the instances of the Jerseys in the cart Arraylist
+>     - a special method that empties out all the instances of the Jerseys in the cart Arraylist

 The way that the two classes interact is that the Customer class has a cart that can contain Jerseys, since the Customer can buy different Jerseys.